okeefm/s3g/doc/s3g_protocol.markdown

 </tr>
 </table>

-## 24 - Build start notification
-Tells the motherboard that a build is about to begin, and provides the name of the job for status reporting.
-This allows the motherboard to display an appropriate build screen on the interface board.

-Payload

-    uint32: Number of steps (commands?) in the build 1+N bytes: Name of the build, in ASCII, null terminated (TODO: verify null termination)

-Response (0 bytes)

-## 25 - Build end notification
-Tells the motherboard that a build has been completed or aborted.

-Payload (0 bytes)

-Response (0 bytes)

 ## 26 - Get communication statistics
 Gathers statistics about communication over the tool network.
 This was intended for use while troubleshooting Gen3/4 machines.